parryc/thevoid/templates/leflan/language_azeri.md

 ### Past (PST)

-In the past, "to be" functions as a standalone verb, following the regular past tense with a root of `i-`.
+In the past, "to be" functions as a standalone verb, following the regular past tense with a root of `i-`. `idi`, the 3SG form, can be paired with `var:there is` to mean `there were`.

 &nbsp; |SG |PL
 -|-----|--